brad-igercich/mids-207-summer-final-project-group-2/README.md

   * Dense Layer (Softmax)

 ### **Experiments:**
+In order to determine the best hyperparameters for our models, we conducted the following experiments:

 * MaxPooling vs AveragePooling
   * Tested if MaxPooling or AveragePooling layers produced better results when adding complexity to Baseline model.
   * Findings indicated that there was no real difference between two, but we chose to keep the MaxPooling layer to emphasize the pixel values corresponding to tumors in the MRI scans.